panta82/node_argument_parsers/article.md

 - There is no way to tell which command has been executed, if any.

-#### Conclusion

-Commander is not outstanding in any particular metric, but is at least solid in all of them.
+##### Commander is not outstanding in any particular metric, but is at least solid in all of them.
 A decent all-around choice.

 ## Yargs